 Live news disasters receive around-the-clock video coverage on multiple channels.
-Example: this week’s burning of Notre Dame Cathedral.
+Example: 2019’s burning of Notre Dame Cathedral.
 What will we see in a few days?
 Paris will likely disappear from headline news and it will be difficult to keep track of the renovations.
 On our wishlist, slow tv-type coverage of World Heritage maintenance, and when possible, connections with responsible, slow, conscious travel.

 Behind the scenes we have our challenges – digitizing old video tapes, movies, slides and presentations, and weaving participant-made videos in following and recapping live events and conferences.